JazzMaster/LazGFX/README.md

         2d- BGI
         3d- OpenGL

-OpenGL is EXTREMELY ADVANCED 2D/3D engine- that leave most of the work, math, (and how-to) UP TO YOU.<br>
+OpenGL is EXTREMELY ADVANCED 2D/3D engine- that leaves most of the work, math, (and how-to) UP TO YOU.<br>
 IT DOES NOT ASSUME ANYTHING.

-If you need to mix 2D and 3D ops (at the same time) use OpenGL.<br>
+If you need to mix 2D and 3D ops (at the same time) -use OpenGL.<br>
 I will tell you why:

 	OpenGL doesnt care what view you use, if you draw in 3d onto the side of a cube, etc.
 	You can mix co ordinate systems 50x time a second- and it will keep up.

 GL co-ordinate system is what confuses people.<br>
 Further, you need at least a basic understanding of College level "intermediate algebra" to understand the